Clostridioides difficile: Prevention and Microbiome-Based Treatment

 December 08, 2020 by Flore Clinical Editorial

 Clostridioides difficile infection (CDI) is the most common healthcare-associated infection in the United States, causing approximately 500,000 infections and 29,000 deaths annually.
 Its pathogenesis is fundamentally a microbiome disease — CDI cannot establish in a fully intact microbiome, and restoration of microbial diversity is the most effective intervention for recurrent disease.
+For the clinician, this reframes CDI from a purely antimicrobial problem into an ecological one: the goal is not only to suppress the organism but to rebuild the colonization resistance that allowed the host to exclude it in the first place.

 Pathogenesis: A Microbiome Story